NickJongens/PowDocker/README.md

 **Automated Content Updater**:

 Keep your website or content platform fresh by automating content updates at regular intervals.
-'PowerShellDocker' can fetch, format, and publish new content seamlessly.
+'PSDocker' can fetch, format, and publish new content seamlessly.